krustina/eolith/README.md

-## EOLITH
+## ERMITAGE

-A website for the emerging curatorial project 'Eolith' based out of Montreal.
+A website for the emerging curatorial project 'Ermitage' (formerly Eolith) based out of Montreal.

 Next.js 13 project with Sanity.io CMS and deployed on Vercel.